 There are a few different surgical approaches that can treat a Bartholin’s gland cyst.
 If the cyst is large and causing symptoms, a small slit can be made on the cyst, which allows the fluid to drain.
 The procedure is usually done in a doctor’s office with a local anesthetic to numb the area.

 Large, reoccurring cysts are symptomatic.
 In these cases, a small tube can be inserted into the cyst and left in place for a few weeks.
 The tube allows the fluid in the cyst to drain and helps the duct stay open.

 An additional procedure called a marsupialization can also be performed.
 The procedure involves making small, permanent slits or openings, which help the fluid drain and prevent the cysts from forming.

 If cysts continue to reoccur and cannot be treated with other methods, surgical removal of the gland can be performed.

 According to the University of Maryland Medical Center, the prognosis for women with a Bartholin’s gland cyst is excellent.
 In most instances, the cyst can be successfully treated.
-Reoccurrence of an infected cyst develops about 10 percent of the time (University of Maryland Medical Center).
+Reoccurrence of an infected cyst develops about 10 percent of the time.